 Bridges, who played the lovable Willis Jackson during eight seasons of "Diff'rent Strokes," made a reported $15,000- $30,000 a week.
 He lost nearly all of it after battling drug addiction.
 Documents revealed he was barely making $22,500 a year.

-Coleman's adoptive sister Kimberly Drummond on "Diff'rent Strokes" died of an overdose at age 34 after years spent struggling with poverty and substance abuse.
+Coleman's adoptive sister Kimberly Drummond on "Diff'rent Strokes" died in 1999 of an overdose at age 34 after years spent struggling with poverty and substance abuse.